froken/pluralsight/README.md

-# pluralsight
-Exercise files for some pluralsight courses
+This project contains the exercise files for some pluralsight courses

 ## react.flux